srdjan-capkun/srdjan-capkun.github.io/README.md

 ---

 ## Research
-I lead the [**System Security Group**](https://syssec.ethz.ch/) at ETH Zurich.
-I am lucky to have been able to work with some exceptional [PhD students and postdoctoral researchers](https://syssec.ethz.ch/people/).
+I lead the [**System Security Group**](https://syssec.ethz.ch/) at ETH Zurich and I am lucky to have been able to work with some exceptional [PhD students and postdoctoral researchers](https://syssec.ethz.ch/people/).

 ---
 [Complete list of publications with pdfs](https://syssec.ethz.ch/publications/)